The Carl Nielsen Quintet

 . . .

-We are five high-spirited fellows who love to play music, and are especially happy to perform together.
-We all have our musical foundation in the Tivoli Boys Guard, and its never-ending parading around the park has kept us on time ever since.
+We are five high-spirited guys who love to play music, and we are especially happy to perform together.
+Our musical foundation was for all of us laid in the Tivoli Boys Guard, and its never-ending parading around the park has kept us on time ever since.

-Now, many years later, each of us performing with different symphony orchestras in Denmark and Sweden, we spend quite a bit of our precious free time performing together.
+Now, many years later, each of us are performing with different symphony orchestras in Denmark and Sweden, but we spend quite a bit of our precious free time performing together.
 This has given us a wealth of wonderful experiences from various Danish music festivals and music associations.
-In 2014, we won second place at the Danish Radio Chamber Music Competition, and in 2015 we won first prize, and the special prize for the performance of the Carl Nielsen Woodwind Quintet, in The Carl Nielsen International Chamber Music Competition.
-Being five enthusiastic guys, our performances are exuberant, and people seem to like it (and we often get kudos for it).
+In 2014, we placed second in the Danish Radio Chamber Music Competition, and in 2015 we won first prize, and the special prize for the performance of the Carl Nielsen Woodwind Quintet, in The Carl Nielsen International Chamber Music Competition.
+Being five enthusiastic guys, our performances are exuberant, and people seem to like it (and we often get praise for it).
 We look forward to seeing you at one of our concerts so we can share the experience with you.

 Feel free to contact us for booking info: